papa-agoo/csr/README.md

 >
 > *― Terry Pratchett*

-This Quote by Terry Pratchett is on point on how I feel about Computer Graphics.
-I always loved being immersed in nicely lit Environments, feeling the dense Atmosphere in unreal Places or just wondering how all of this was actually made.
-Back then it was Magic to me, just as it is today.
+This quote by Terry Pratchett is on point on how I feel about computer graphics.
+I always loved being immersed in nicely lit environments, feeling the dense atmosphere in unreal places or just wondering how all of this was actually made.
+Back then it was magic to me, just as it is today.

-So welcome to my passion Project on which I work(ed) in my freetime, which is also the Playground for my CG related Research.
+So welcome to my passion project on which I work(ed) in my freetime, which is also the playground for my CG related research.

 ## Build and Run